Learning Center

 What is a suppressor?

-There’s no difference between a suppressor and a silencer, they’re simply two words for the same object.
-The term suppressor came about due to a variety of factors in the gun industry.
-As time went by from the invention of that first successful silencer, the political climate changed, as did the verbiage used for various items.
-The term silencer is seen by many as a misnomer due to the fact that the devices suppress gunshots rather than eliminate them.
-The term suppressor quickly became widely accepted after its introduction.
+The term suppressor started being used due to a variety of factors within the gun industry.
+As time went by from the invention of that first successful Maxim silencer, the political climate changed, as did the verbiage used for various components.

 Is my silencer a suppressor?